PicoQuant/snAPI/README.md

 Your bug reports are welcome and will help us identify and address issues effectively.

 ## License
-This software is released under the [MIT License](LICENSE).
+This software is released under this [License](LICENSE).
 Please review the license file for more information.

 ## Disclaimer
 **Use snAPI at your own risk.
 We are not responsible for any damages or losses resulting from the use of this software.**